memothelemo/rtl8188fu/README.md

 **ARM devices are not supported because I don't have one any.**

+## Disclaimer
+I'm not a driver developer.
+I don't have enough knowledge on how to use or fix these things below:

+    - RTL8188FU

+    - Linux driver headers

+    - DKMS stuff

+I'm creating this repository to have patches from kelebek333's original repository.

+If you have issues with this driver (I might not fix) or suggest a feature, please contact kelebek for assistance.

 ## Support
 No support will be provided for other Linux distributions other than Arch Linux (I'm currently running on) and Debian (including derivatives).